-This statement raises a number of red flags and questions that were not answered in the EA or the Application.
+This statement raises a number of red flags and questions that were not answered in the EA, the Application or the Re-submitted application.
+The quote above indicates plans for future construction beyond what is stated in the current EA, application or re-submitted application.
 The involvement of the EPA or Army Corps of Engineers suggests the need for approval of leasing under 25 CFR 162 or approvals under section 404 of the Clean Water Act.

-- Is the Tribe planning to lease these 2.5 or 5 acres ranch homes to its 136 members or as a commercial venture to non-tribal citizens? - Can tribal members who enter a lease then sub-lease these homes to non-tribal members or to tribal family members? - Will the Tribe ensure that leases to non-Indians pay Possessory Interest taxes to the County of Santa Barbara? - Will the Tribe lease to a major hotel or shopping mall chain for development of a commercial facility after the land is in trust?

-- Will the proposed event center be leased to a gaming contractor or slot contractor, internet gaming contractor? - Is the Tribe planning on filling in a wetland or land that has been defined by the EPA as a navigable waterway of the U.S.? - Is the Tribe planning on the development of another gas station with underground tanks that may affect a wetlands area?
-Will this be a new pump and play?
+- Is the Tribe planning to lease these 2.5 or 5 acres ranch homes to its 136 members or as a commercial venture to non-tribal citizens? - Can tribal members who enter a lease then sub-lease these homes to non-tribal members or to tribal family members? - Will the Tribe ensure that leases to non-Indians pay Possessory Interest taxes to the County of Santa Barbara? - Will the Tribe lease to a major hotel or shopping mall chain for development of a commercial facility after the land is in trust? - Is the Tribe planning on filling in a wetland or land that has been defined by the EPA as a navigable waterway of the U.S.? - Is the Tribe planning on the development of another gas station with underground tanks that may affect a wetlands area?

-The Chumash Fee-to-Trust Application like the EA fails to disclose the total purpose for which this land will be used.
+The Chumash Fee-to-Trust Application, the EA and the re-submitted application fails to disclose the total purpose for which this land will be used.
+All any commenter can do is speculate as to the Tribe's future anticipated developments or actions.
+But this raises concerns for the BIA as well.
+How can decision makers

-V. 25 C.F.R.
+(c).
+25 C.F.R.
 151.10 On Reservation (d) If the land is to be acquired for an individual Indian, the amount of trust or restricted land already owned by or for that individual and the degree to which he needs assistance in handling his affairs.

 The Fee-to-Trust Application is for the benefit of the tribal government of the Chumash.
 It is uncertain if any of the nearby or adjacent land or other lands in the valley are currently owned by individual Indians.
-The Chumash should confirm that it isn't, and identify all of the fee land owned by individual Indian members in the Santa Ynez Valley.
+The Chumash should confirm that it is or isn't, and identify all of the fee land owned by individual Indian members in the Santa Ynez Valley.

-VI.
+(d).
 25 C.F.R.
-151.10 On Reservation (e) If the land to be acquired is in unrestricted fee status, the impact on the State and its political subdivision resulting from the removal of the land from the tax rolls.
+151.10 (e) If the land to be acquired is in unrestricted fee status, the impact on the State and its political subdivision resulting from the removal of the land from the tax rolls.

-The State of California has 110 Indian tribal governments and 787 additional tribal groups seeking federal recognition.
+The State of California has 110 Indian tribal governments and 782 additional tribal groups seeking federal recognition.
 If the Chumash are permitted to acquire land in trust when it has no immediate need for the land, other tribes throughout the state will claim entitlement to the same treatment by the Department of the Interior pursuant to the provisions of 25 USC section 476 subdivisions (f) and (g) which provide that no agency of the United States shall make a determination under the Indian Reorganization Act (IRA) that "classifies, enhances, or diminishes the privileges and immunities available to an Indian tribe relative to other federally recognized tribes by virtues of their status as Indian tribes"